This story was originally published on December 17, 2010. Today, Irena is pursuing her PhD at Kings College, London.

 Sometimes I wonder- Why SFL, why liberty?
 I think on some level all of us at SFL have different reasons – some we might not even be aware of – for doing this job, and it’s hard to say if we’ll ever make it onto a history page.
 But that’s beside the point.
 I don’t think that liberty is about “telling people how it is,” or power politics, or ideologues, or Ron Paul, or some great economist.
 We will always disagree about the trends and details and personalities.
 I always question myself, and most of the time I can’t even answer my own questions.
 But if I’ve got nothing else, I believe that people can – and should – live in liberty.
 Every day I work with individuals who live in liberty and stand for it even if the world is telling them they can’t.
 They are unafraid of their convictions.
 And they are humble.
 They help me know a little bit about the sort of person I want to be.
 Call out the clichés and the Atlas reference, but I’m absolutely serious when I say that the world stands on giants like these people.
 Wherever I take this experience, I will always be able to say that one day, I was crazy: I got on a bus to Philly and SFL accidentally gave me the freedom to explore, create and be forever undaunted.

 I hope that SFL can continue to inspire students for years and decades to come.
-To help us make these experiences a reality for even more students, to provide them with the skills, resources, and motivation necessary to continue in their development and their fight for a free academy and a free society, please consider giving the gift of liberty this holiday season.
+To help us make these experiences a reality for even more students, to provide them with the skills, resources, and motivation necessary to continue in their development and their fight for a free academy and a free society, give the gift of liberty.